-Students who complete the assessment will be eligible for a drawing in which 1 randomly selected student will receive $50 and 6 randomly selected students will receive $25.
+Students who completed the assessment were be eligible for a drawing in which 1 randomly selected student will receive $50 and 6 randomly selected students will receive $25.
 Prize winners can choose to receive these prizes in the form of a digital Amazon gift card, or they can receive All Campus prize money on their Wolfpack One Card which can be spent for any of the following campus services:

 Learn more about how All Campus Credits work.

 NC State uses the ETS HEIghten Quantitative Literacy Assessment to assess how students are meeting our stated learning outcomes.
 The assessment is timed at 45 minutes and is completed online.
 The assessment consists of multiple choice and numeric entry questions; a calculator is provided within the assessment instrument.